pavisj/end2-nlp-pavithra/README.md

 ##### How are weights initialized?

 Weights are initialized based on Gaussian or normal distribution with zero-mean and a calculated variance.
 The intuition behind the generalization of a NN is about learning from the input distribution.
-The weights should follow a normal distribution (or something similar) such that as it learns during the training it is able to converge better and 'mimick' the outcome of the input distribution.
+The weights should follow a normal distribution (or something similar) such that as it learns during the training it is able to converge better.

 Using weights as constant values hinders convergence mainly because of vanishing/exploding gradients.
 It is not primed to learn from the input distribution and generalize.

 ##### What is "loss" in a neural network?

 The difference between the NN output and the ground truth output.
 The loss function determines the learning (training) outcome in a NN.
-A loss function shows the NN the gaps that it needs to fill/learn, such that it is able to perform a particular task as indicated by the Ground Truth.
+A loss function shows the NN the gaps that it needs to fill/learn, such that it is able to perform a particular task.

 ##### What is the "chain rule" in gradient flow?